karlstolley/stolley.dev/resume/index.md

       20+ years practicing full-stack web development (including LAMP, Node.js, Ruby on Rails)
     </li>
     <li>
-      20 years researching and teaching web design and development at the university level
+      20 years researching and teaching front-end and full-stack web development at the university level
     </li>
     <li>
-      15+ years publishing and presenting on web development topics for both technical and non-specialist audiences
+      15+ years publishing and presenting talks and workshops on web development topics for technical and non-specialist audiences
     </li>
     <li>
-      15 years advising and mentoring undergraduate- and graduate-level software developers, information architects, and technical writers
+      15 years advising, coaching, and mentoring software developers, information architects, and technical writers
     </li>
     <li>
       10+ years serving as a technical reviewer for industry and academic publications and